Pterostylis atriola: Taxonomy and naming

 Pterostylis atriola was first formally described in 1998 by David Jones and the description was published in the Australian Orchid Research from a specimen collected on the plains near Snug.
 The specific epithet (atriola) is from the Latin atriolum, 'small room', 'hall' or 'vestibule', and refers to the small opening in the front of the flower.

 Distribution and habitat

 The Snug greenhood usually grows in stony places in dry forest with scattered shrubs.
 It occurs in Tasmania in separated locations from areas near the coast to altitudes of 600 m.

 Conservation

 Pterostylis atriola was previously listed as "endangered" under the Australian Government Environment Protection and Biodiversity Conservation Act 1999.
-When the species was first described, the population was estimated to be about 100 individuals, but was subsequently was raised to about 1,000 when more populations were discovered.
+When the species was first described, the population was estimated to be about 100 individuals, but was subsequently raised to about 1,000 when more populations were discovered.
 It is listed as "rare" under the Tasmanian Government Threatened Species Protection Act 1995.